MPC offers advice to personal watercraft regulation consultation

 In the June edition of the Report Magazine, Jeffrey Casciani-Wood submitted a letter to the editor and invited Karen Brain to give a comment on the following, when he wrote: ‘Perhaps the most common of the errors that I have seen over the years is the use of so-called reported dimensions, not measured ones.
 I should point out that the marine surveyor’s report is a legal document and therefore requires content that he/she has measured, weighed, tested, or examined, whatever, not what he/she has been told by a third party who may, or may not, have given him/her valid and correct information.
 Reported dimensions are hearsay and, as such, are not admissible in Court, except under very special circumstances.

 The precise definitions of the principal dimensions of a boat up to 24 metres in length are given in the publicly available document ISO8666, a copy of which should be in every small craft marine surveyor’s library.
 I would like to see Karen Brain’s comments on this paragraph’.
-Jeffrey Casciani-Wood Continue reading “Karen Brain responds to Jeffrey Casciani-Wood about the use of reported dimensions in reports”
+Jeffrey Casciani-Wood Continue reading “Karen Brain responds to Jeffrey Casciani-Wood”

 New IIMS small craft remote tonnage measurement surveyor training approved by MCA